incihuseynli/order-summary-component-main/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Order Summary Component solution

 This is a solution to the [Order Summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).